All Products

 You may be unable to place the order due to one of the following reasons:

-• The instance is in a state that does not support billing method changes.
-For example, you have an unpaid order for the instance.
+1. The instance is in a state that does not support the billing method change.
+For example, your account has an overdue payment, or an automatic release time is configured for the instance.

 When I change the billing method of an instance from pay-as-you-go to subscription, does the billing method for network usage of the instance also change?